CreativMinds/EcWid-One-Page-Store/README.md

 Docs
 ====

-Description of methods and configuration parametrs is in js/ecwid.js
+Description of methods and configuration parameters is in js/ecwid.js

 Demo
 ====